Danny Kaye: Personal life

-A lifelong Democrat, he supported Adlai Stevenson's campaign during the 1952 presidential election.
 Kaye was the godfather of actress Mary Louise Weller.

 Health and death

 In 1983, Kaye had quadruple bypass heart surgery and contracted hepatitis C from a blood transfusion.
 He died at Cedars-Sinai Medical Center in the early morning hours of March 3, 1987, aged 76, from complications of heart failure, internal bleeding, and hepatitis C.

 Legacy

 Kaye's body was cremated and his ashes were interred in the foundation of a bench in Kensico Cemetery in Valhalla, New York.
 His grave is adorned with a bench that contains friezes of a baseball and bat, an aircraft, a piano, a flowerpot, musical notes, and a chef's toque.
 His name and birth and death dates are inscribed on the toque.
 The United Nations held a memorial tribute to him at its New York headquarters on the evening of October 21, 1987.

 The Sylvia and Danny Kaye Playhouse at Hunter College in New York was opened in 1988, with a $1 million gift from Sylvia Kaye.

 David Koenig reflects, "His legacy has dimmed with the passage of time.
-His greatest works (...) endure today only as memories in the minds of aging members of his audiences (...) much of his TV work has not aged particularly well.
+His greatest works [...] endure today only as memories in the minds of aging members of his audiences [...] much of his TV work has not aged particularly well.
 Whimsy was of another time."
-However, Koenig sees Kaye's film work in a different light, "History has smiled on individual pictures — in particular the holiday staple of White Christmas and The Court Jester... the medieval romp has steadily gained a reputation as one of the greatest comedies of all time."
+However, Koenig sees Kaye's film work in a different light, "History has smiled on individual pictures—in particular the holiday staple of White Christmas and The Court Jester... the medieval romp has steadily gained a reputation as one of the greatest comedies of all time."

 Comedian George Carlin idolized Kaye and wanted to be just like him, and although he eventually realized he wasn't as good an actor as Kaye was, he constantly referred to his sad realization of not being able to attain his boyhood dream of being like Kaye.
 But near the end of his life, he took more acting roles as he never really gave up on the dream.